Bequest and Beneficiary Designation Language

 For perpetual funds (endowments) designate the Catholic Foundation.

-If you wish to establish or add to an existing endowment or long-term fund to benefit the Diocese, one of its ministries and/or an entity, parish, or school, the following should be provided on the necessary forms: “Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of St. Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, for (describe endowment/long-term fund) to benefit (describe use and purpose).”
+If you wish to establish or add to an existing endowment or long-term fund to benefit a parish, school or ministries, the following should be provided on the necessary forms: “Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of Saint Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, for (describe endowment/long-term fund) to benefit (describe use and purpose).”

 Important Considerations For Your Future